 Objectives and Goals

-- Students will be able to identify sources of experimental error.
+- Students will be able to compare and contrast "adhesion" and "cohesion".

 Activities in this Lesson

 Before the class period starts, place about 10 bottles of store bought bubbles on random desks throughout the classroom.
 Then, take a bottle and go outside the classroom door to blow bubbles into the air.
 As students arrive to class, they won't understand what is going on.
 They will start asking a ton of questions.
 Instead of answering, instruct them to go inside, grab a bottle of bubbles and join you outside.
 As they come outside, have them form a "bubble tunnel" (two rows of students blowing bubbles with a walkway in between for other students to walk through).